nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 13: Compare the inferred node probabilities.</figcaption>
 </figure>

-We can now check if lineages ancestral to samples from New York are actually inferred to be from Hong Kong, or the probability of the root being in any of the locations.
-It should here be mentioned that the inference of nodes being in a particular location makes some simplifying assumptions, such as that there are no other locations where lineages could have been.
+We can now determine if lineages ancestral to samples from New York are actually inferred to be from Hong Kong, or the probability of the root being in any of the locations.
+It should here be mentioned that the inference of nodes being in a particular location makes some simplifying assumptions, such as that there are no other locations (i.e. apart from the sampled locations) where lineages could have been.

 ----